-Kirsten Wilson, Executive Director (firstname.lastname@example.org)
+Kirsten Wilson, Artistic Director (firstname.lastname@example.org)

 Rita brings to Motus Theater over a decade of experience as an arts administrator and curator.
 She has led and collaborated with teams of 10 to 30 professionals to bring theater and dance projects to fruition for audiences in diverse contexts: the plains and villages of rural Portugal, the city theaters and slums of the state of Sao Paulo, Brazil, and the Fowler Museum, J. Paul Getty Museum, and the Department of World Arts and Cultures (WAC/D) at UCLA.

 Rita completed her Ph.D. in Culture and Performance Studies at WAC/D on June 2017, and in July she joined Motus as full-time staff.
 We are delighted to have Rita as part of the Motus Theater team, and we believe the Producing Director role will be key to our plan to diversify our funding and build the staffing necessary to bring resilience to Motus Theater and assure we will be offering innovative theatrical programming for years to come.

 Laura Gabriela Peniche Rosales, aka Laura Peniche, was born and raised in Puebla, Mexico.
 At age 13, she migrated with her family to Denver Colorado, a place she’s called home for the last 21 years.
 Laura’s passion for being a filmmaker led her to enroll in a Digital Film Production program in High School, which she joined since 10th grade.
 Her interest in writing/directing motivated her to eventually obtain an Associates of Applied Science Degree on Writing/Directing for Film & Video from the Colorado Film School.
 During her film school years, she worked as a producer on other student films, as a writer/director/producer on some of some of her own, but most importantly, she became inspired to pursue documentary filmmaking.